Heritage, Culture & Arts

 - Ward Heritage

-Cape Campbell, 50km south of Blenheim and the southeastern end of Cook Strait, is an area steeped in rich farming and maritime history.
+Te Karaka/Cape Campbell, 50km south of Blenheim and the southeastern end of Raukawa/Cook Strait, is an area steeped in rich farming and maritime history.

-A section of the current farm was part of the 23,000ha Flaxbourne sheep station that stretched from Grassmere to Kekerengu in the mid 1800s, before the Government divided it into smaller blocks in 1905.
-For nearly 50 years from 1912, the Cape was farmed by FJ Rutland.
-In 1973 John Peter took over and today the farm remains in the hands of his son Rob, and his wife Sally.
+A section of the current farm was part of the 23,000ha Flaxbourne sheep station that stretched from Grassmere to Kēkerengū in the mid 1800s, before the Government divided it into smaller blocks in 1905.
+For nearly 50 years from 1912, the cape was farmed by FJ Rutland.
+In 1973 John Peter took over and today the farm remains in the hands of his son Rob, and his wife Sally, a local Flaxbourne history enthusiast and researcher.